Seed Guardians 2026

 We are really pleased with how this has been going, thank you for all your efforts.
 The new Incredible Seed Library volunteer team are keen to see this experiment continue, and welcome any new or returning Seed Guardians.

 We now have a number of easy to save seeds which we would like some of our members to grow on and save for us.
-This year we have Tomatoes, beans and peas.
+This year we have Tomatoes, beans, peas, cucumbers, a pumpkin and a radish.

 They are all easy to grow and save.